 The Walker School is supported by a team of faculty and staff members who are committed to providing students with a first-class educational experience.
-Meet our administration and staff, advisory board, and full-time and adjunct faculty from the departments of Business, Management, and Mathematics and Computer Science.
+Meet our administration and staff, advisory board and full-time and adjunct faculty from the departments of Business, Computer and Information Sciences, and Management.

 Denise Harrell